matthiola0/matthiola0/README.md

   <img src="gifs/1.gif" width="150"/>
 </div>
 -->
-My name is Po-Yu Pan, and you can call me Boy.
+My name is Po-Yu Pan.
+You can call me Boy, as it sounds similar to my Chinese name.
 * 🏫 Master of Science (M.S.) in Computer Science, Expected June 2027
     * National Cheng Kung University, Tainan, Taiwan
 * 🏫 Bachelor of Science (B.S.) in Interdisciplinary Program of Science, 2025